A month after abortion ruling, closed clinics and uncertainty in Tennessee

 The Knoxville Center for Reproductive Health—the only abortion provider in the city – has announced it will permanently close July 28 after 47 years in operation.
 All of its staff have been laid off, a receptionist who answered the phone said.
 She declined to provide her name, saying “we’re all about to be out of a job.”

-The Bristol Regional Women’s Health Center, which provides care in northeast Tennessee and the surrounding Appalachian region, has ceased providing abortions for the first time in more than 30 years.
+The Bristol Regional Women’s Health Center, which provides care in northeast Tennessee and the surrounding Appalachian region, will soon cease providing abortions for the first time in more than 30 years.
 It is planning a move to a new clinic over state lines in Bristol, Va.
 A GoFundMe campaign to aid in the clinic’s relocation thus far raised over $100,000.

 Planned Parenthood clinics in Memphis and Nashville have ceased providing abortions.
 Navigators are connecting patients to resources that can assist in traveling to other states for the procedure, a spokesman said Friday.